Borough: Etymology

 The word borough derives from the Old English word burg, burh, meaning a fortified settlement; the word appears as modern English bury, -brough, Scots burgh, borg in Scandinavian languages, -bert in Dutch and Burg in German.

-A number of other European languages have cognate words that were borrowed from the Germanic languages during the Middle Ages, including brog in Irish, bwr or bwrc, meaning "wall, rampart" in Welsh, bourg in French, burg in Catalan (in Catalonia there is a town named Burg), borgo in Italian, burgo in Portuguese, Galician and Castilian (hence the castilian place-name Burgos, galician place-names O Burgo and Malburgo), the -bork of Lębork and Malbork in Polish and the -bor of Maribor in Slovenian.
+A number of other European languages have cognate words that were borrowed from the Germanic languages during the Middle Ages, including brog in Irish, bwr or bwrc, meaning "wall, rampart" in Welsh, bourg in French, burg in Catalan (in Catalonia there is a town named Burg), borgo in Italian, burgo in Portuguese, Galician, and Castilian/Spanish.
+It has often been preserved in non-Germanic place names, hence the Castilian place name Burgos, Galician place names O Burgo and Malburgo, the -bork of Lębork and Malbork in Polish, and the -bor of Maribor in Slovenian.

 The 'burg' element, which means "castle" or "fortress", is often confused with 'berg' meaning "hill" or "mountain" (cf. iceberg, inselberg).
 Hence the 'berg' element in Bergen or Heidelberg relates to a hill, rather than a fort.
 In some cases, the 'berg' element in place names has converged towards burg/borough; for instance Farnborough, from fernaberga (fern-hill).

 A quite distinct word borough, a variant of borgh or borow, was sometimes used historically in south-east England (the county of Kent, and parts of Surrey and Sussex), to mean what was elsewhere called a tithing, a subdivision of a manor or civil parish.
 The head of such a unit might be known as a headborough.
 This usage is not to be confused with the more widespread meaning of borough as a privileged town.